 Since Thomas had already been, it was a great opportunity to go with an old hand arranging hunting dates with the professional hunter (PH), clothes, flights, customs, cartridges and a whole lot more.

-10 days was just perfect-plan on spending 2 weeks with shooting, packing, travel, jet-lag etc.
+Ten days was just perfect-plan on spending two weeks with shooting, packing, travel, jet-lag etc.

-Our host, Nick Bowker, and his brother Rob, rugged 5th generation South African "farmers" of English decent, were most gracious and met us at the "Tumbo" Airport in Port Elizabeth on the East Cape.
+Our host, Nick Bowker, and his brother Rob, rugged 5th generation South African "farmers" of English descent, were most gracious and met us at the "Oliver Tambo" Airport in Port Elizabeth in the Eastern Cape.
 This is a small airport on the order of Colorado Springs or Corpus Christi.
 Guns, ammo, luggage all right there and a great relief after a nearly 24 hours of flight from Minneapolis, Houston, Atlanta, Johannesburg and finally Port Elizabeth.

-A couple hours to the home place on good roads in a new Toyota Land Cruiser.
-The main road was under construction so we went through a more residential area.
-The government shanty town was peculiar with the one room shacks and hydro-solar water heaters atop nearly everyone.
+A couple of hours to the lodgings on good roads in a new Toyota Land Cruiser.
+The main road was under construction, so we went through a more residential area.
+The government shantytown was peculiar with the one-room shacks and hydro-solar water heaters atop nearly everyone.
 The garbage along the road exiting the Port Elizabeth area was everywhere, but the further from town we went, the cleaner the road and surrounding area.

 But wait.
 Where did that pig go with my tusks?
-Up the steep hill we went looking for blood.
-We were just following a good blood trail as the trusty Mr. Russell, Jack in fact, was on the trail.
-Seems he has a real affinity for pork.
+Up the steep hill, we went looking for blood.
+We were following a good blood trail as the trusty Mr. Russell; Jack was on the trail.
+It seems he has a real affinity for pork.
 It took a while for Jack to find my pig but not long to get our attention with a sharp bark.
-One of our trackers said something in his soft native Zhosa; "fumena igazi" interpreted by our PH as "he's got blood".
+One of our trackers said something in his soft native Xhosa; "fumene igazi" interpreted by our Professional Hunter as "he's got blood".